nrupprecht/GFlow/GFlowSim/Configuration files.md

 ## Conclusion

 As development continues, more advanced configurations will become possible.
 This guide is current as of the time of its writing, on 4/4/2019.
+Some updates were made on 9/9/2019, but I still have some options to fill in.
 In the directory *GFlow/GFlowSimulation/configurations*, there are a number of sample configuration files.